zzzprojects/learn-orm/tutorials/csharp-tutorial/static-class.md

 5 * 9 = 45
 ```

 All the examples related to the static class are available in the `StaticClass.cs` file of the source code.
-Download the source code and try out all the examples for better understandings.
+Download the source code and try out all the examples for better understanding.